2014•12•04 La Libertad

 (iii) to lead the e-waste management discussion worldwide by providing a scientific basis from which to inform and actively change the awareness, knowledge, attitudes and behaviour of the international business and consumer public.

-Led by UNU-ISP SCYCLE, which stands for “sustainable cycles”, StEP facilitates research, analysis and dialogue among its more than 65 members from business, international organizations, governments, NGOs and academic institutions around the world.
-StEP has overseen numerous trainings and workshops, as well as the production of several research reports and policy briefs and is advicing governments in the development of policies, legislation and management systems.
+Led by UNU-IAS SCYCLE, which stands for “sustainable cycles”, Step facilitates research, analysis and dialogue among its more than 65 members from business, international organizations, governments, NGOs and academic institutions around the world.
+Step has overseen numerous trainings and workshops, as well as the production of several research reports and policy briefs and is advicing governments in the development of policies, legislation and management systems.

-Members of StEP include UNEP, UNIDO, UNCTAD, the Basel Convention Coordination Center for East Asia, the Basel Convention Coordination Center for Africa, the Morocco based Cleaner Production Centre, US-EPA, the Chinese Academy of Sciences, the Japan Ministry of Environment, the Thai Electrical and Electronics Institute (EEI), the Center for Environment and Development for the Arab Region and Europe (CEDARE), Cisco, Dell, HP, Ericsson, Nokia, Philips, Umicore, Massachusetts Institute of Technology (MIT), the Technical Universities of Delft and Braunschweig, and the South Pacific Regional Environment Programme (SPREP).
+Members of Step include UNEP, UNIDO, ITU, the Basel Convention Coordination Center for East Asia, the Basel Convention Coordination Center for Africa, US-EPA, the Chinese Academy of Sciences, the Japan Ministry of Environment, the Center for Environment and Development for the Arab Region and Europe (CEDARE), Cisco, Dell, HP, Ericsson, Microsoft, Philips, Umicore, Massachusetts Institute of Technology (MIT), the Technical Universities of Delft, Berlin and Braunschweig, and the South Pacific Regional Environment Programme (SPREP).

-The core (project) work is achieved through five StEP Task Forces: Policy, ReDesign, ReUse, ReCycle and Capacity Building.
-Each member contributes to at least one of these task forces.
+The core (project) work is achieved through five thematic areas: Policy, ReDesign, ReUse, ReCycle and Capacity Building.
+Each member contributes to at least one of these areas.
 They are devoted to research, analysis, facilitation of pilot-projects and the subsequent policy-recommendations that may arise from these fields.
 Progress is monitored by an international, elected Steering Committee representing key stakeholder groups.
-UNU-ISP SCYCLE is hosting the StEP Secretariat and the chief research organization of the initiative.
+UNU-IAS SCYCLE is hosting the StEP Secretariat and the chief research organization of the initiative.

-But in addition to StEP's Task Force Work individual StEP members make pledges to StEP for conducting specific work.
-Among those the grant agreement with US-EPA under the title "Collaborations on (Used) Electronics and Issues related to their Sustainable Production, Consumption/Use and Disposal".
-The grant aims to advance the benefits that stand to be gained from synergizing efforts and further fostering closer cooperation between the US-EPA, the StEP Initative and UNU-ISP on the topic of reducing the environmental impacts of electronic waste.
+But in addition to StEP’s thematic area work individual Step members make pledges to Step for conducting specific work.
+Among those the grant agreement with US-EPA under the title “Collaborations on (Used) Electronics and Issues related to their Sustainable Production, Consumption/Use and Disposal”.
+The grant aims to advance the benefits that stand to be gained from synergizing efforts and further fostering closer cooperation between the US-EPA, the Step Initative and UNU-IAS on the topic of reducing the environmental impacts of electronic waste.
 Specific outcomes from this strengthened collaboration should include:

 1. Increased level of harmonization and reduced redundancies among all key stakeholder activities,